Home / Tax Appeals Commission / Frequently Asked Questions – General

 The Tax Appeals Commission is a state agency within the Arkansas Department of Inspector General.
-The Tax Appeals Commission is independent and separate from the Department of Finance and Administration, which is the agency that administers Arkansas state taxes.
+The Tax Appeals Commission (TAC) is independent and separate from the Department of Finance and Administration (DFA), which is the agency that administers Arkansas state taxes.

 2. What is the appeal process like?

 The appeal process is similar to a court case, but somewhat less formal.
-The taxpayer and the Department of Finance and Administration are opposing parties.
+The taxpayers and the DFA are opposing parties.
 The Commission is a neutral tribunal that decides appeals based on the facts and applicable law.

 Yes.
 Commission proceedings are confidential and closed to the public.
 Only parties, witnesses, authorized representatives, and other authorized attendees are allowed to participate.